deepqmc/deepqmc/doc/installation.rst

     $ poetry install -E all

 In addition to all the optional dependencies above, this also installs `pytest <https://docs.pytest.org/>`_ and `Coverage.py <https://coverage.readthedocs.io>`_.

+For a proper versioning support while developing install the `Dynamic versioning plugin <https://github.com/mtkennerly/poetry-dynamic-versioning>`_ for Poetry.